oursouthwest: Home News Business Local Links A-Z Site Index

 Defra, June 2007

-Background to the wood
+Background to the wood (planted 2007-2010)

-EDF Energy supported additional planting of trees in ENVEC WOOD, when it was established, to mark the 30th anniversary (in 2006) of the South West Energy & Environmental Management Groups.
-ENVEC WOOD was planted in March 2007.
+EDF Energy supported additional planting of trees in ENVEC WOOD, when it was first established as a new wood, to mark the 30th anniversary (in 2006) of the South West Energy & Environmental Management Groups.
+ENVEC WOOD was used for the ENVEC carbon offset (2006, 2007, 2008 & 2009 events).
+Other carbon offsets were also allocated to ENVEC WOOD by www.co2balance.com until March 2010.

 1. REDUCE energy use by avoiding unnecessary use and implementing energy efficiency measures; then